LVMH fashion and leather division disappoints in first quarter

 "DFS recorded an excellent performance driven by the continued growth in Asian tourism despite a decline in expenditure from Japanese tourists resulting from the weaker Yen," LVMH said in a statement.

-LVMH is due to hold a conference call for analysts and investors on Tuesday at 8.00 a.m.
-ET.
+LVMH is due to hold a conference call for analysts and investors on Tuesday at 1400 BST.

 (Editing by James Regan)